Setting up your personal budget requires a hands-on approach. The following guidelines will help you plan a working budget to undertake this journey.

 6. Once you have all your expenses listed add the total expenses and deduct these from your income.
 You will need to convert everything to monthly or weekly.
 This means that bills that are paid once a year must be divided by 12 to get the monthly figure.
 Convert quarterly payments to an annual figure then convert this to monthly.
 It is important that you include bills that are paid other than monthly to ensure that the money is available when the bill is due.
 Place the money in an interest bearing account.

 7. Do you need to tweak your budget?
 When you deducted the expenses from your income was there any money left or did you find your expenses were more than your income?
-If your situation is the latter you will need to do some tweaking.
+If your situation is the latter you'll need to do some tweaking.
 The commitments can not change.
 As for necessities you may be able to cut down on food expenses and find cheaper providers of utilities or try to save costs by being conscious of switching off lights etc. But it is the other expenses category that has the most capacity for tweaking as many of them are not needed and can be reduced or cut out.
 Review your budget regularly to make sure it is still working for you.

 The time to start a personal budget is now and these guidelines are designed to make sure that your budget is really a working budget – one that works for you!